mitranim/jisp/readme.md

     (quote (list 'Darwin'))   ;; (list 'Darwin')

-Quoting prevents _all_ elements in a list from being resolved.
+Quoting prevents all elements in a list from being resolved as jisp forms:

     `(1 2 3)                      ;; (1 2 3)  ;; array literal
     `(+ (^ 2 1) (+ 'π' 'Ω'))      ;; (+ (^ 2 1) ('π' 'Ω'))

+Directly quoting a non-primitive atom (name or string) stringifies it:

+    `myvar       ;; 'myvar'
+    `"mystring"  ;; '"mystring"'

+This is convenient when defining and using macros.
+Atoms in macro call arguments are quoted implicitly.

 To let an element resolve, _unquote_ it with a comma `,`.

     `(+ ,(* 2 3) (^ 9 0))     ;; (+ 6 (^ 9 0))

 Mentally visualise `` ` `` `,` as an off/on switch.
-The primary meaning of quoting and unquoting is for macros.
+Quoting and unquoting is primarily used in macros.
 See the Macros section below.

 ### Blocks